 We will then come up with a diagnosis and advise you on treatment options and their effectiveness.
 Greater results are achieved when you and your physiotherapist can work together towards a common goal.

-(There may be additional fees for injection therapy and shockwave therapy, please discuss with reception.)
+- (There may be additional fees for injection therapy and womens health, please discuss with reception.)

 The role of Podiatry is to prevent or correct deformity and maintain normal mobility and function.

 Podiatrists provide the basis for the ideal walking style and posture and identify any medical or surgical condition that may require referral and management.
 They also relieve pain, treat infections and skin, nail, soft tissue and connective tissue problems.
 This is done in conjunction with other members of the health care team.
 Podiatrists will also give expert advice on footwear.